itadinanta/ofx-rs/README.md

 Replaces the client Support C++ layer, using the raw ofx* ABI via bindgen only.

+11/2018 status: Not ready for use/evaluation - no `crates.io` availabilty as yet.
+Perhaps still good as a PoC

 ### Design goals

 - data and type safe